waii-ai/waii-sdk-js/doc/docs/database-module.md

 #### Parameters:

 - `params` (optional): An object containing the get catalogs request parameters.
+   - `ask` (optional):You can do semantic search by providing a question here.
+For example, "How many cars sold in 2021?".
+Waii will try to filter the tables/cols based on the question.
+   - `search_context` (optional): SearchContext[] .
+You can provide a list of search contexts to filter the tables/cols.
+For example, you can provide a list of table names, column names, etc. Waii will try to filter the tables/cols based on the search contexts.

 - `signal` (optional): An AbortSignal object for aborting the request.